Deducteam/Dedukti/BRANCHES.md

 **meta**

-**extract-types** Created by François Thiré -- enhance dkindent to print types variable inside the lambdas.
+**extract-types** Created by Rodolphe Lepigre -- Attempts to extract type information for generating PVS proofs.

 **develop-oasis** Created by François Thiré -- can be suppressed.